Contributions

 2. During development, make sure that you follow the guidelines for developing code

-3. Rebase your branch onto develop before submitting a merge request
+3. Rebase your branch onto develop before submitting a pull request

 4. Ensure the test suite passes before submitting a pull request